PyDataAgents/PyDataAgents/docs/Adapters.md

 ## `SQLAdapter` (from `sql\SQLAdapter.py`)

+`Adapter` for reading and writing data from/to SQL databases using pyodbc.
+<br>Required ODBC driver must be installed for the specific SQL database (e.g. MySQL, PostgreSQL, SQLite, etc.) and sytem
 | Field | Type | Default | Description |
 |-------|------|---------|-------------|
 | `id` | `str` | `` | unique identifier of element in DataGrabber application |